-- Read primary source: De las Casas, "A Short Account of the Destruction of the Indies" (on Blackboard)-complete primary-source worksheet in class - o Read chap.
+- February 7: - "A Fool's Errand or Audacity Personified?
+Ferdinand Magellan and His Quest to Reach the Spice Islands" (lecture) - Read primary source: De las Casas, "A Short Account of the Destruction of the Indies" (on Blackboard)-complete primary-source worksheet in class - o Read chap.
 2 in Carter and Warren, Forging the Modern World

-Week 4: Colonies and Empires, 1600-1700
+Week 5: Colonies and Empires, 1600-1700

-- September 11: - "English, French, and Dutch Involvement in Global Colonization" (lecture) - Read primary source: "Carried Thence for Trafficke of the West Indies Five Hundred Negroes" (on Blackboard) - September 13: - "Resistance to Colonization in Africa, Asia, and the Americas" (lecture) - September 15: - "Resistance to Colonization in Africa, Asia, and the Americas" (lecture cont.) - Read primary source: "As They Had Been in Ancient Times" (on Blackboard)-complete primary-source worksheet in class - o Read chap.
+- February 12: - "English, French, and Dutch Involvement in Global Colonization" (lecture) - Read primary source: "Carried Thence for Trafficke of the West Indies Five Hundred Negroes" (on Blackboard) - February 14 - "Resistance to Colonization in Africa, Asia, and the Americas" (lecture) - "The Commodities That Drove World Trade and Commerce" (lecture) - Outline assignment/quiz, essay question #2 on study guide complete in class - Read primary source: "As They Had Been in Ancient Times" (on Blackboard) - o Read chap.
 3 in Carter and Warren, Forging the Modern World

-Week 5: A World Connected by Trade and Commerce, 1600-1800 Activities and deadlines:
+Week 6: A World Connected by Trade and Commerce, 1600-1800 Activities and deadlines:

-- September 18: - "The Commodities That Drove World Trade and Commerce" (lecture) - September 20: - "Consumer Culture, Urbanization, and Unintended Consequences" (lecture) - Read primary source: Davy, "The Earthquake at Lisbon, 1755" (on Blackboard) - Read chaps.
-4 and 5 in Carter and Warren, Forging the Modern World - September 22: - Exam #1
+- February 19: - "The Commodities That Drove World Trade and Commerce" (lecture cont.) - "Consumer Culture, Urbanization, and Unintended Consequences" (lecture) - Read primary source: Davy, "The Earthquake at Lisbon, 1755" (on Blackboard) - Read chaps.
+4 and 5 in Carter and Warren, Forging the Modern World - February 21: - Exam #1

-Week 6: Revolutions and Independence Movements around the World, 1750-1850 Activities and deadlines:
+Week 7: Revolutions and Independence Movements around the World, 1750-1850 Activities and deadlines:

-- September 25: - "The Enlightenment, the American Revolution, and the French Revolution" (lecture) - Read primary source: Sieyes, "What Is the Third Estate?" (on Blackboard) - September 27: - "The Enlightenment, the American Revolution, and the French Revolution" (lecture cont.)
+- February 26: - "The Enlightenment, the American Revolution, and the French Revolution" (lecture) - Read primary source: Sieyes, "What Is the Third Estate?" (on Blackboard)

-- September 29: - "Independence in Haiti and Latin America" (lecture) - Read primary source: de Bolivar, "Message to Congress of Angostura" (on Blackboard)-complete primary-source worksheet in class - o Read chap.
+- February 28: - "The Enlightenment, the American Revolution, and the French Revolution" (lecture cont.) - "Independence in Haiti and Latin America" (lecture) - Read primary source: de Bolivar, "Message to Congress of Angostura" (on Blackboard)-complete primary-source worksheet in class - o Read chap.
 6 in Carter and Warren, Forging the Modern World